darealgege/hungaryvfr-copilot/README.md

 - **Knowledge Base Integration**: Load knowledge base files to provide the assistant with specialized information.
 - **File Attachments**: Upload text, PDF, or Word documents to include their content in the conversation context.
 - **Speech Recognition and Synthesis**: Use speech-to-text for input and text-to-speech for the assistant's responses.
+- **Image Recognition**: Using OpenAI Vision for image recognition.
 - **Search Integration**: Optionally enable Bing, Google, and Perplexity searches to enhance responses with real-time information.
 - **Location Awareness**: Optionally share your location to receive localized information like weather updates.
 - **Export / Import**: Export and Import your chat sessions.